Influenza Pseudovirus Reagents for Neutralization Assays and More

 Schematic of an influenza pseudovirus particle.
 HA and NA proteins in a lipid bilayer surround a lentivirus core with a GFP or luciferase reporter gene inside.

-Applications
+Common Applications

-Antibody neutralization
+Antibody neutralization testing

-Serum screening
+Serum screening and potency assays

 Advantages over live virus

-All strains safe for BSL-2
+All strains are BSL-2 safe

 Quantitative readout without staining